Airbag: Injuries and fatalities

 Under some rare conditions, airbags can injure and in some very rare instances kill vehicle occupants.
 To provide crash protection for occupants not wearing seat belts, United States airbag designs trigger much more forcefully than airbags designed to the international ECE standards used in most other countries.
-Recent "smart" airbag controllers can recognize if a seatbelt is used, and alter the airbag cushion deployment parameters accordingly.
+Recent "smart" airbag controllers can recognize if a seat belt is used, and alter the airbag cushion deployment parameters accordingly.

 In 1990, the first automotive fatality attributed to an airbag was reported.
 TRW produced the first gas-inflated airbag in 1994, with sensors and low inflation-force bags becoming common soon afterward.
 Dual-depth (also known as dual-stage) airbags appeared on passenger cars in 1998.
 By 2005, deaths related to airbags had declined, with no adult deaths and two child deaths attributed to airbags that year.
 However, injuries remain fairly common in collisions with airbag deployment.

 Serious injuries are less common, but severe or fatal injuries can occur to vehicle occupants very near an airbag or in direct contact when it deploys.
 Such injuries may be sustained by unconscious drivers slumped over the steering wheel, unrestrained or improperly restrained occupants who slide forward in the seat during precrash braking, and properly belted drivers sitting very close to the steering wheel.
-A good reason for the driver not to cross hands over the steering wheel, a rule taught to most learner drivers, but quickly forgotten by most, is that an airbag deployment while negotiating a turn may result in the driver's hand(s) being driven forcefully into his or her face, exacerbating any injuries from the airbag alone.
+A good reason for the driver not to cross hands over the steering wheel, a rule taught to most learner drivers, but quickly forgotten by most, is that an airbag deployment while negotiating a turn may result in the driver's hand(s) being driven forcefully into their face, exacerbating any injuries from the airbag alone.